lakejs/lake-docs/reference/toolbar-config.md

 ## items

-The buttons of the toolbar.
-The `|` character represents a divider, and other strings represent the names of built-in items.
+Defines the buttons available in the toolbar.
+The | character represents a divider, while other strings specify the names of built-in items.

 * Type: `(string | ToolbarItem)[]`